Air Force Structure Explained: Wings, Groups & Squadrons (A Simple Guide for Families)

 Why Air Force Structure Matters

-• where their Airman fits
+• Where their Airman fits

-• which unit they belong to
+• Which unit they belong to

-• who leads them
+• Who leads them

-• what their unit’s mission is
+• What their unit’s mission is

-• how bases are organized
+• How deployments are organized

 The Air Force Structure (Largest to Smallest)